FTRobles/US_Viewer/README.md

 This project contains the implementation of a 3D Ultrasound visualizer using Python, QT and VTK

-# Cardiac
+# US_VIEWER
-This system has the basic user interface to assisst medical staff in the visualisation and analysis of cardiac functions.
+This system has the basic user interface to assisst medical staff in the visualisation and analysis of 3D and 4D ultrasound images.

 Implemented Tools: